 - Have you backed up all important information on a company server, share drive, cloud or external hard drive?

 This may seem like an obvious risk for business owners, but it is still very important to consider while planning for business continuity in 2017.
 Crime can take many forms and affect businesses in different ways.
 Theft is a major one.
 If the equipment you rely on is stolen, how would you continue operations?
 How quickly could it be replaced?
-Is replacement cost covered in your insurance policy?
+Is the replacement cost covered in your insurance policy?
 Some other items to consider:

 - Is your staff trained on how to deal with and protect themselves from unauthorized personnel?